Congressional App Challenge

 To enter, the student must register on the App Challenge’s website.
 All entries must be original in concept, design and execution.

-All interested students are encouraged to register by the early registration date, September 10.
-Early registrants will be eligible for special prizes.
+All interested students are encouraged to register by the early registration date, September 10, and the final submission deadline is November 1.

 - 36 Resources To Help You Teach Kids Programming